rchopra/rchopra.github.io/syllabus.markdown

 course, students will learn to program in the Python programming language.
 At the end of this course, students will have strong knowledge of algorithm development as well as some familiarity with basic programming terminology.

-The intent of this course is to develop problem-solving techniques in students so that they can successfully develop solutions for all problems in CS and STEM applications.
+This is a 4 credit course with no prerequisites.
+We will have both lectures and homework/projects every week.
+You should expect to spend **several hours each week** working on homework and projects outside of class.

 ### Learning outcomes

 At the end of the course, the student should be able to:
 * Identify the pillars of computational thinking (CT) approaches
-* Develop a standard algorithm, and illustrate it in pseudocode and flowchart to solve any given problem
+* Develop a standard algorithm, and illustrate it in pseudocode to solve any given problem
-* Explain, differentiate and apply the concepts of semantics, syntax, and abstraction in programming
+* Explain, differentiate, and apply the concepts of semantics, syntax, and abstraction in programming
-* Practice the programming constructs: sequence, selection, and iteration as part of programming assignments
+* Practice the programming constructs sequence, selection, and iteration as part of programming assignments
-* Identify and fix coding errors in a program
+* Identify and fix errors in a program
 * Use built-in functions and import modules when a program requires
 * Design and write their own functions and modules
 * Apply basic data structures (list, tuple, and dictionary) to solve problems

-### Technical details

-This is a 4 credit course with no prerequisites.
-We will have both lectures and homework/projects every week.
-You should expect to spend **several hours each week** working on homework and projects outside of class.

 ### Course materials

 For all labs, homeworks, and projects, we will be submitting code assignments using [EdStem](http://edstem.org) (instructions in the first lab/homework that uses it).
-We’ll also use [Slido](https://slido.com) for in-class interactions and Q&A.
+We’ll also use [Slido](https://slido.com) for in-class interactions and Q&A. We’ll be using [Canvas](https://morganstate.instructure.com/) for grades.

-We’ll be using [Canvas](https://morganstate.instructure.com/) for grades and as a hub for attached files, slides, video recordings, etc.

 There’s no required textbook for this course, but if you’d like an additional resource, there’s a free online textbook called [Foundations of Python